Civil Society and Advocacy

 Our advocacy approach also involves lobbying governments to increase development aid and working on an international level in the countries from which the investors come, and as part of associations such as the Committee on World Food Security.

-Welthugerhilfe’s flagship 'Land for Life–making policies work for food security' programme, in cooperation with the CSA, trains civil society actors in Ethiopia, Burkina Faso, Liberia, Sierra Leone and Germany to build or strengthen MAPs on land governance.
+WHH’s flagship 'Land for Life–making policies work for food security' program, in cooperation with the CSA, trains civil society actors in Ethiopia, Burkina Faso, Liberia, Sierra Leone and Germany to build or strengthen MAPs on land governance.
 By linking advocacy and civil society empowerment, Welthungerhilfe’s Liberia Office contributed to Liberia enacting a new law on land rights in 2018, significantly strengthening the rights of people in rural areas to access and use land.